UMass FAQ For Freshmen & Transfers

 What are the important websites I need to know about or bookmark?

 UMass Amherst Zoom If you need to login to a Zoom/online meeting with your UMass email, login here.
+It's very common for you to be unable to login to Zoom classes or recordings due to your default email on your browser not being your umass[dot]edu email, so you can login here.

 Patient Portal This is where you will put your immunizations and other vaccine information.